clicon/clixon-docs/controller.rst

 .. image:: transaction.jpg
    :width: 100%

+There are two types of transactions:

+1. `Device connect`: where devices are connected via NETCONF over ssh, key exchange, YANG retrieval and config pull
+2. `Config push`: where a service is (optionally) edited, changed device config is pushed to remote devices via NETCONF.

-A typical controller session works as follows:
+A `device connect` transaction works as follows (for each new enabled device):

+1. An SSH session is created to the IP address of the device
+2. An SSH login is made which requires:
+   a) The device to have enabled a NETCONF ssh sub-system
+   b) The public key of the controller to be installed on the device
-1. A `pull` retrieves the configurations from the devices into the devices section of the controller config.
+   c) The public key of the device to be in the `known_hosts` file of the controller
+3. A mutual NETCONF `<hello>` exchange
+4. Get all YANG schema identifiers from the device using the ietf-netconf-monitoring schema
+5. For each YANG schema identifier, make a `<get-schema>` RPC call (unless already retrieved).
+6. Get the full configuration of the device.

+A `config push` transaction works as follows:

-2. The user edits a service definition and commits
+1. The user edits a service definition and commits
-3. The commit triggers PyAPI services code, which rewrites the device config
+2. The commit triggers PyAPI services code, which rewrites the device config
+3. Alternatively, the user edits the device configuration manually
 4. The updated device config is validated by the controller
-5. The updated device config is pushed to the devices, and if successful committed by the controller

-In the clixon controller the `push` of the device config works by a transaction mechanism involving the controller and a set of remote devices:

-1. Check: The remote device is checked for updates, if it is out of sync, the transaction is aborted
+5. The remote device is checked for updates, if it is out of sync, the transaction is aborted
-2. Edit: The new config is pushed to the remote devices
+6. The new config is pushed to the remote devices
-3. Validate: The new config is validated on the remote devices
+7. The new config is validated on the remote devices
-4. Wait: wait for all validations to succeed
-5. Commit: If validation succeeds, the new config is committed on all devices
+8. If validation succeeds on all remote devices, the new config is committed to all devices
+9. The new config is retreived from the device and is installed on the controller
-6. Discard: If validation is not successful, or only a `push validate` was requested, the config is reverted on all remote devices.
+10. If validation is not successful, or only a `push validate` was requested, the config is reverted on all remote devices.

 Use the show transaction command to get more info why the most recent transaction failed::

    cli> show transaction